ckrickyh/ckrickyh/README.md

 Welcome to my GitHub!

-After over 10 years as a certified arborist, specializing in large-scale tree management and environmental data, I am excited to make a career transition into software development.

-## My Journey

-- 🌲 As a certiied arborist, I developed advanced data management solutions for large areas, using Python for GIS analysis, automation, and interactive web mapping.
-- 📈 Built tools for my team, including automated WhatsApp reminders for field tasks, and web-based mapping dashboards to streamline work across thousands of trees.
-- 🏆 I work in tree managment field for a period of time, but also a passionate problem solver and builder, with a strong foundation in tech.

-## My Developer Path
+After 10+ years as a certified arborist, I am pivoting my career to software development.
+My experience managing large tree inventories led me to build custom solutions using Python—handling GIS data, automating workflows, and creating interactive web maps for my team.
+I even developed automated WhatsApp reminders for field tasks.

-Recently, I completed an intensive bootcamp focused on backend development and cloud technologies:
+Recently, I completed a coding bootcamp focused on backend development and cloud technologies:
 - **Java Spring Boot**
 - **Docker & Redis**
-- **AWS Cloud Services**
+- **AWS**
-- **PostgreSQL Database**
+- **PostgreSQL**

-I am actively seeking opportunities as a backend developer (Java Spring Boot), where I can combine my real-world experience, innovative mindset, and technical skills to create impactful solutions.

-## Why Hire Me?

-- I bring a unique perspective from years of hands-on field work and leadership.
-- I have proven experience building practical software for real teams and business needs.
-- I am deeply motivated to grow and thrive in the developer industry.

-## Let's Connect!

-Feel free to explore my projects, especially those showing my journey from environmental data management to full-stack software development.
-I am always eager to learn, collaborate, and contribute!
+I also earned a free OpenCV Introduction Certificate, further expanding my skills in computer vision and image processing.

+I'm now actively seeking developer roles, especially those using Java Spring Boot.
+My background gives me a unique perspective—I'm a problem solver with real-world experience building practical tools for teams.

+Why consider me?
+- I’ve built software for real-world needs in demanding environments.
+- I’m passionate about learning and creating impactful solutions.
+- My journey from tree management to tech shows my adaptability and drive.

+Explore my projects to see how I merge field expertise with modern development.
+I’m excited to grow as a developer and contribute to innovative teams!

 ---